Overcoming And Accepting The Ability To See Spirits

 The curse consisted of having the ability to see things that aren’t there, to see things or have visions of events that may happen in the future, to have premonitions or knowing about what might happen before it does, to have a very active dream-life, often including nightmares, and the ability to see those in Spirit.

-As a little girl, I was plagued with nightmares.
+As a little girl, I experienced so many vivid dreams and nightmares.
 Night after night, I barely slept.
 I had dreams while I was sleeping and I had begun to wonder if I dreaming while awake was possible - since I had recently begun seeing things in my bedroom with my eyes open.

 I also had started seeing people standing in windows and doorways that no one else could see and was beginning to hear people at home in the house, when no physical people were actually home.